IAEA-NDS/IAEA-PD2019/README.md

 ## Report
-The report on ``Processing of the Updated Evaluated Photonuclear Data Library (IAEA-PD2019)'' is available here:
+The report on "Processing of the Updated Evaluated Photonuclear Data Library (IAEA-PD2019)" is available here:

 https://www-nds.iaea.org/publications/nds/iaea-nds-0232/

 ## Download
-As this is a private repository, to edit this source you must have been granted access and must ask S.Okumura to do so.
-You can therefore download the repository from a terminal using:
+You can download the repository from a terminal using:

 ```
 git clone https://github.com/IAEA-NDS/IAEA-PD2019.git